RiteshKumar2e/Music-Recommendation-System/README.md

 This project implements a **Music Recommendation System** combining **Content-Based Filtering**, **Collaborative Filtering**, and **KNN-Based Recommendations**.
 It leverages machine learning techniques to recommend songs based on lyrics, user preferences, and user-item interactions.

+## Project Description

+The Music Recommendation System leverages a combination of advanced machine learning techniques to provide users with personalized song recommendations.
+This system integrates Content-Based Filtering, Collaborative Filtering, and KNN-Based Recommendations, offering a holistic approach to suggesting songs based on song attributes, user interactions, and similarity to other users.
+The project uses lyrics-based content filtering and user interaction data to deliver customized recommendations, ensuring that the system adapts to both individual preferences and popular trends.

 ## Features

 ### Content-Based Recommender